 Like many other kids playing junior hockey, the pursuit of my dreams took me away from my home and family.
 Red Deer, Alberta to be exact.
-It was fun and exciting., finally living my dream, but was, at times, a lonely and daunting experience.
+It was fun and exciting, finally living my dream, but was, at times, a lonely and daunting experience.
 It was very different back then as it is now.
 You were practically on your own.
 Coaches didn’t really care about you as a person, just as a player.
 You were there to perform.
 Nowadays, teams have full programs to get you acclimated to living away from home and you have billet families that seemingly adopt you as one of their own children.
 It’s a much better support system from back in the day.

-At 17, I was sent down from the WHL and faces a coach who played a very different style from what my forte was.
+At 17, I was sent down from the WHL and faced a coach who played a very different style from what my forte was.
 I wasn’t an intimidating and physical person on the ice, so no matter how good I was offensively, I was given limited playing time and even scratched in the playoffs.
 Due to my developed ego, I sunk myself in a pity pot and stopped trying: the opposite of what you’re supposed to do.
 Luckily, that coach gave me a wake-up call.
 I’d either step up my game or I’d be on the next bus home.
 Safe to say I did just that as we won the 1980 Centennial Cup (National Junior A Championship) that year.

 I was lucky to have survived that but not without it setting me up to crack down the road.

 I’ll never regret that part of my life but I did learn a valuable lesson.
 Support is everything.